bobbyiliev/introduction-to-git-and-github-ebook/ebook/en/content/017-git-branching.md

 git commit -m "Add feature1.html"
 ```

-Thew new `feature1.html` file will only be present on the `newFeature` branch, if you were to switch to the `main` branch and run the `ls` command or check the `git log` you will be able to see that the file is not there.
+The new `feature1.html` file will only be present on the `newFeature` branch.
+If you were to switch to the `main` branch and run the `ls` command or check the `git log`, you will be able to see that the file is not there.

 You can check that by using the `git log` command: